History of France–United Kingdom relations: First World War

-Unable to advance against the combined primary alliance powers of the British, French, and later American forces as well as the blockade preventing shipping reaching German controlled North Sea seaports, the Germans eventually sued for peace after four years of heavy fighting.

 Treaty of Versailles

 Following the war, at the Treaty of Versailles the British and French worked closely with the Americans to dominate the main decisions.
 Both were also keen to protect and expand their empires, in the face of calls for self-determination.
 On a visit to London, French leader Georges Clemenceau was hailed by the British crowds.
 Lloyd George was given a similar reception in Paris.

 Lloyd George worked hard to moderate French demands for revenge.
 Clemenceau wanted terms to cripple Germany's war potential that were too harsh for Wilson and Lloyd George.
 A compromise was reached whereby Clemenceau softened his terms and the U.S. and Britain promised a Security Treaty that would guarantee armed intervention by both if Germany invaded France.
-The British ratified the treaty on condition the U.S. ratified. in the United States Senate, the Republicans were supportive, but Wilson insisted this security treaty be closely tied to the overall Versailles Treaty, and Republicans refused and so it never came to a vote in the Senate.
-Thus there was no treaty at all to help defend France.
+The British ratified the treaty on condition the U.S. ratified.
+In the United States Senate, the Republicans were supportive, but Wilson insisted this security treaty be closely tied to the overall Versailles Treaty, and Republicans refused and so it never came to a vote in the Senate.
+Thus there was no promise of American or British military aid to defend France.

-Britain soon had to moderate French policy toward Germany, as in the Locarno Treaties.
-Under Prime Minister Ramsay MacDonald in 1923–24 Britain took the lead in getting France to accept the American solution through the Dawes Plan and the Young Plan, whereby Germany paid its reparations using money borrowed from New York banks.
+Britain tried hard to moderate French revenge toward Germany, as in the Locarno Treaties.
+Under Prime Minister Ramsay MacDonald in 1923–24, Britain took the lead in getting France to accept an American solution to the issue of reparations through the Dawes Plan and the Young Plan.
+The Dawes Plan (1924–1929) stabilised the German currency and lowered reparations payments, allowing Germany to access capital markets in New York for the money it owed the Allies in reparations.